Alex-Demha/ripple-effect/README.md

 ### Phase 2: Ripple Button.
 a button was added with complete animations, i simply need to link both components into one big one and display both ^_^

+### How to run
+idk, I use npm and react, download the pack and use CMD (or any equiviilant) and write 'npm start' without the quotes and that should run it... hpoefully.